-✓ We assess stage two applications
+We assess stage two applications

-We assess stage two applications against the merit criteria including an overall consideration of value with relevant money and in comparison to other applications.
-You will also attend an interview with the CRC Advisory Committee, where they will ask you questions about your responses to the merit criteria in order to clarify and shape the overall score.
+We assess stage two applications against the assessment criteria including an overall consideration of value for money and in comparison to other applications.
+You will also attend an interview with the CRC Advisory Committee, where they will ask you questions about your responses to the assessment criteria in order to clarify and shape the overall score.

-✔ Grant decisions are made
+Grant decisions are made